Chrisolande/Medical-Research-Assistant/README.md

     -   `MIN_NODES_TO_TRAVERSE`, `MAX_NODES_TO_TRAVERSE`: For graph traversal during querying.
     -   `LLM_MAX_CONTEXT_LENGTH`: Maximum context length for the LLM.

-To modify these settings:
+To modify these settings for the core backend pipeline:

 1.  **Environment Variables:** Set environment variables (e.g., in a `.env` file) for API keys and other sensitive or environment-specific data.
+These are loaded by `src/medical_graph_rag/core/config.py`.
-2.  **`src/core/config.py`:** For more persistent or default changes, you can modify the values directly in this file.
-However, using environment variables is recommended for flexibility.
+2.  **`src/medical_graph_rag/core/config.py`:** For more persistent or default changes to the backend pipeline, you can modify the values directly in this file.
+However, using environment variables is generally recommended for flexibility.

+Note: The Streamlit application (`app.py`) also manages some paths internally for UI operations and temporary file storage, such as a cache directory for uploaded files and processing outputs.

 ## Project Structure

 The project is organized into the following main directories:

--   `src/`: Contains the core source code.
+-   `src/medical_graph_rag/`: Contains the core source code.
-    -   `core/`: Core application logic, configuration (`config.py`), and main entry point (`main.py`).
+    -   `core/`: Core application logic, configuration (`config.py`), and the main pipeline class (`main.py`) used by the Streamlit app.
     -   `data_processing/`: Modules for downloading, parsing, and processing documents (e.g., `pubmed_downloader.py`, `document_processor.py`).
     -   `knowledge_graph/`: Code related to building, managing, and visualizing the knowledge graph (e.g., `knowledge_graph.py`, `graph_viz.py`).
     -   `nlp/`: Natural Language Processing components, including vector store management (`vectorstore.py`), RAG chain implementation (`rag_chain.py`), and semantic caching (`prompt_caching.py`).